-Microsoft Time Travel Tracing Tool or TTTracer.exe is a support tool that can be used for diagnosing problems.
+Microsoft Time Travel Tracing Tool or TTTracer.exe is a support tool used to diagnose problems.
 This diagnostic tool can be used to collect time travel traces of given processes so that the traces will be analyzed by Microsoft Support for troubleshooting purposes.
 It is designed to upload trace files up to 2 GB after compression.

 Microsoft Time Travel Tracing Diagnostic Tool